ABOUT OUR FIRM

 Piotr was called to the Nova Scotia Bar in 2007, at which time he joined the firm as an associate.
 He subsequently became a partner in 2010.
 His practice focuses on property matters, such as real estate transactions and corporate matters.
 Piotr actively addresses tax implications of property transactions, and regularly acts for non-residents of Canada in connection with asset transfers.

-He is a member of the Nova Scotia Barristers Society, the Real Estate Lawyers Association and the Canadian Bar Association, and attends the Canadian Tax Foundation's annual Atlantic Provinces Tax Conference.
+He is a member of the Nova Scotia Barristers Society, the Real Estate Lawyers Association of Nova Scotia and the Canadian Bar Association, and regularly attends the Canadian Tax Foundation's annual Atlantic Provinces Tax Conference.
 Piotr is the Treasurer of the Lunenburg County Barristers Association, the President (past Vice-President) of the Western Counties Barristers Association, and is past Director of the Blue Dream Canadian Marine Environmental Association.
+Piotr has provided pro-bono legal services to Habitat for Humanity, Kingsburg Coastal Conservancy and the Lunenburg Folk Harbour Festival, and is a member of the North Preston pro bono lawyers group.

-Piotr and his partner reside live in Lunenburg and Halifax.
+Piotr and his partner live in Lunenburg and Halifax.
 When he is not hiking the coast lines of the South Shore with his dog, he enjoys travelling, martial arts, skiing and camping.
-Piotr has in the past provided pro-bono legal services to Habitat for Humanity and the Lunenburg Folk Harbour Festival.

 DAVID K. MACDONALD, B.SC., LL.B., S.T.E.P.
 (Retired)